7 Reasons You Should Use a Content Distribution Network

 Enabling SSL on a CDN allows for a secure connection between the edge servers and the user accessing the content.
 KeyCDN offers shared SSL, custom SSL, and Let's Encrypt SSL options depending on your preference.

 With an array of integration possibilities, from CMS integrations to framework integrations, CDNs are widely compatible.
 The integration process with a content distribution network is in most cases very easy and straightforward.
 KeyCDN has already documented the integration process for a number of content management systems and frameworks and is continuously adding more.

 These easy-to-follow integration guides will walk you through the process.
 In the event there doesn't happen to be a particular integration guide for your use-case you can always use the custom CDN integration option.

 With each of these reasons, the overall goal of using a CDN website combination is to ultimately offer a better user experience to the visitors.
-With the most obvious benefit being speed, website owners can benefit from a lower bounce rate, a higher clickthrough rate and for e-commerce sites, better conversions.
+With the most obvious benefit being speed, website owners can benefit from a lower bounce rate, a higher clickthrough rate and for ecommerce sites, better conversions.

-74% of users will abandon after waiting 5 seconds for a mobile site to load.
+Studies show that 46 % of users will not return to a poorly performing website and 74% of users will abandon after waiting 5 seconds for a mobile site to load.

-These numbers are quite significant to anyone who runs a website, whether it be a large e-commerce store or small personal blog.
+These numbers are quite significant to anyone who runs a website, whether it be a large ecommerce store or small personal blog.
 Without acceptable page load times, visitors will not only abandon the site but there will also be a greater chance that they will not return.

-There’s no doubt that using a content distribution network can certainly help speed up a website that delivers content to users in various geographic areas.
-As we’ve outlined, using a CDN website combination offers many other benefits besides improving performance.
+There is no doubt that using a content distribution network can certainly help speed up a website that delivers content to users in various geographic areas.
+As we've outlined, using a CDN website combination offers many other benefits besides improving performance.
 However, bridging the gap between the distance of your visitors from the source of information they are accessing remains one of the most important aspects and is beneficial for all parties.